 "Brett Francis is a dynamic and captivating speaker.
 Business & Professional Women of Regina were so pleased to have her share insight into caring for and working with mental health issues.
 Brett's message struck home with all of his when she said, "you are not broken!"
 Brett speaks from the heart and shares real life stories to educate on caring for our mental well-being.
 Thanks Brett for all you do in our communities!"

 "After meeting Brett, I invited her to come to CMHA Saskatoon Branch to share her intriguing story with my staff.
 I liked her immediately as she is a warm person with a very engaging personality.
 She came to talk to us and we found her easy to listen to, very intelligent, very funny and her story very enlightening.
 The staff really enjoyed her and described her story telling as powerful and compelling.
 Her optimism is contagious as the listeners stated that they felt better about themselves and about opportunities to help others feel better about themselves after listening to Brett.
 Her description of her real life experiences growing up with Tourette's Syndrome, a diagnosis of ADHD, general anxiety and depression forced us to re think how we may judge and treat people based on appearances and/or behaviors.
 Her honest portrayal of a young woman overcoming many obstacles to achieve her goals is educational, helpful and empowering.
 I strongly recommend that you contact Brett to be your next motivational speaker!"

-Susan Saville - Executive Director of Canadian Mental Health Association
+Susan Saville - Canadian Mental Health Association

 "I have known Brett on a professional level for a few years and now a personal level.
 Brett is a champion in the world of disabilities.
 Not only does she advocate, educate and support individuals and families with disabilities, she lives it.
 And live it she does – with grace, professionalism, humility and empathy.
 Brett has a few diagnoses but it is never about her - she is out there to help any and all who suffer.